My years in America. America! America!

 I said, then?
 Was he drunk?

-I don’t know he said, but you can’t drink in public places here.
+I don’t know, he said, but you can’t drink in public places here.

 Do they really need all this manpower to subdue a guy just for drinking a beer?

-Let’s post a video from my FB I filmed last year for the heck of remembering the real face of Venice.
+Let’s post a video from my FB that I filmed last year for the heck of remembering the real face of Venice.

 My years in America.
 America!
 America!

 My years in America.
 America!
 America!
-Venice Beach California February 2015
+Venice Beach, California February 2015

-First and most important in those years, you weren’t seen as a foreigner but rather as a newcomer.
-That’s at least how my US friends used to introduce me to others,Unlike the rest of the world, newcomers and US citizens are caring the same form of ID, the driver’s license that is; as opposed to French and other Europeans where the citizen cares a National ID and the Immigrant one of the several stay authorizations reserved to them.
+First and most importantly, you weren’t seen as a foreigner but rather as a newcomer in those years.
+That’s at least how my US friends used to introduce me to others.
+Unlike the rest of the world, newcomers and US citizens have the same form of ID, the driver’s license.
+Unlike France and other European countries, where the citizen has a national ID, the immigrants have one of the several stay authorizations reserved for them.

-Love affair cultural shock.
+Love affair, cultural shock.
 Only in America!
 My years in America.
 America!
 America!

-Days later I met a woman in her 30’s she invited me for dinner to… MacDonald’s.
-We talked about everything and nothing, she told me she was working then as a social worker for the county with a salary of $8 an hour, never married and she would like to, something it was the last thing I was thinking recovering from a recent divorce.
+Days later, I met a woman in her 30s, and she invited me for dinner atMacDonald’s.
+We talked about everything and nothing.
+She told me she was working then as a social worker for the county with a salary of $8 an hour, never married, and she would like to.
+It was the last thing I had in mind, recovering from a recent divorce.

 My years in America.
 America!
 America!

-Donald Trump not my president.
-My dream is gone, the nightmare is in.
+Donald Trump, not my president.
+My dream is gone; the nightmare is in.

 My years in America.
 America!
 America!

-Leave a Reply
+Leave a comment